rsharvesh16/SmartDoc-Document-Processing-With-LLM/README.md

 - **PDF to Text Conversion**: Extract text from PDF files using PyMuPDF.
 - **OCR Integration**: Extract text from images within PDFs using Tesseract OCR.
 - **Text Preprocessing**: Clean, segment, and tokenize text for optimal LLM performance.
-- **Information Extraction**: Identify and extract entities, relationships, and summarize key information using Gemini LLM.
+- **Information Extraction**: Identify and extract entities, and relationships, and summarize key information using Gemini LLM.
 - **Document Classification**: Classify documents into predefined categories.
 - **Translation**: Translate extracted text into different languages.
 - **Interactive Interface**: User-friendly Streamlit interface for easy interaction.